dedis/cothority/Deterlab.md

 ",", which speeds up recompiling
 * `-range start:end`: runs only the simulation-lines including `start` and `end`.
-Counts from 0, start and end can be omitted and represent beginning and end of lines, respectively.
+Counts starts from 0 and can be omitted (then `start` and `end` default to the first and last line of the simulation's `.toml` file, respectively.

 ### SSH-keys
 For convenience, we recommend that you upload a public SSH-key to the